timothy-huang/my_blog/_posts/2022-05-23-Alternative measures of societal well-being .md

 Meanwhile, **social support** has strong associations with both life evaluations and emotional well-being.
 When we have positive social relationships. we evaluate our lives more highly and we feel good in our day-to-day lives.

-**Freedom to make life choices** and **generosity** have even larger associations with positive affect than with life-evaluation.
+**Freedom to make life choices** and **generosity** have larger associations with positive affect than with life-evaluation.
 People who have autonomy and who are generous *feel* happier, even if they don't evaluate their lives more highly than others.

 On the flip side, a lack of social support, a lack of freedom, and **perception of corruption** is associated with negative affect.
 It turns out if you're disconnected from others, can't make your own choices, and live somewhere corrupt, you feel unhappy!
 Go figure.